 2. Engineer salaries in Japan according to position

-In Japan, it is possible to work as an IT engineer without majoring in IT-related disciplines.
+In Japan, it is possible to work as an software engineer without majoring in tech-related disciplines.
 As a result, there is a wide range of inexperienced and experienced talent in the IT industry.
-However, international job seekers will need to obtain a work visa to work as an IT engineer in Japan.
+However, international job seekers will need to obtain a work visa to work as an software engineer in Japan.

 According to doda’s average annual income rankings, the average income across the Japanese IT industry is 4.52 million yen.
 Like in other countries, average IT consultant and product manager incomes are higher, ranging from 5.34 to 6.64 million yen.